mridul-puri/bi-directional-sync/README.md

       - Rate Limiting based on configurable limit
       - In Sync Message, source System can plugin the operation (Create, Update, Delete).
 This is used at destination to update the DAO layer.
 Records are updated after comparing incoming timestmp with lastUpdatedTimestamp in the DB.
 If it's a newer entry, only then it's allowed to be written.
 (Last write wins approach for Conflict Resolution).
+- NOTE : If in future, a CRM needs to send data in any other format (Eg. XML, CSV, Excel etc.), we can simply add a PARSER layer in the chain of responsibility, invoking the respective Parser class first (Factory pattern for various Parser classes) to translate the input into a JSON object and then directly validate against the JSON schema (Validation can be kept intact).

 - Design Trade-Offs for choosing Message Queue at Prod scale :
   - RabbitMQ :